 A new Half-Life may not come out in your lifetime if a big-time problem persists.

-Half-Life voice actor John Patrick Lowrie (and husband of GLaDOS voice actor Ellen McLain) stated on his blog that
+Half-Life voice actor John Patrick Lowrie (and husband of GLaDOS voice actor Ellen McLain) stated on his blog that Half-Life 3 will most likely never come to fruition if issues with motion capture are not resolved:

 "Here is the biggest challenge with bringing out HL3: the big thing now with FPSs is motion capture, or mo-cap...when you make something interactive it gets way less interactive with mo-cap.
 So that's one of the things they're working on."